 A Few Benefits of Selling Gift Cards in Your Store

-Brand awareness and sales growth are two major benefits to selling gift cards.
+Brand awareness and sales growth are two major benefits of selling gift cards.
 Think about it.
 A customer of yours thinks so highly of your shop that they purchase a $100 gift card for a family member that has never been in your store.
 A few months later the gift card recipient comes in, uses their gift card and spends an additional $25.
 Not only did you generate more sales revenue (growth), but you also made a new customer (brand awareness).
 Another benefit is that there’s no transaction fee associated with gift cards like there is with a credit card payment.
 This makes gift card transactions more profitable for your business.

 Building brand awareness is one of the toughest challenges that small businesses face, especially early in their existence.
 That hardship is backed up by data.
 The Small Business Association (SBA) says that one-third of new businesses won’t last their first two years.
 With this harsh reality looming, small business owners have to hit the ground running in order to succeed.
 One way to do it is by building brand awareness with prospective customers in your target market.